Ben Binswanger, Director

-Ben Clements serves as the Chair of the Board of Directors of Free Speech For People, as well as Chair of the Board’s Legal Committee and a member of the Legal Advisory Committee.
+Ben Clements serves as the Chair of the Board of Directors of Free Speech For People; Chair of the Board’s Legal Committee; and Free Speech For People’s Senior Legal Advisor.
 Mr. Clements is a former federal prosecutor and a former Chief Legal Counsel to Massachusetts Governor Deval Patrick.
 He is a founding partner of the Boston law firm, Clements & Pineault, LLP, representing persons and entities in white collar criminal proceedings, state and federal enforcement proceedings, complex business litigation, and appeals, and providing advice in connection with political campaigns, government ethics, and related areas.
 His clients have included business executives and professionals, senior government officials, Fortune 500 companies, small businesses, non-profit institutions, and state and federal governments.
 Mr. Clements is a member of the board and a legal advisor to the anti-gun violence organization, Stop Handgun Violence, and a member of the advisory committee to the Boston Lawyers Chapter of the American Constitution Society.
 He has also worked closely and collaborated with a variety of other legal and advocacy organizations, including Common Cause of Massachusetts and the American Civil Liberties Union of Massachusetts.
 Mr. Clements previously served as the Chair of the Massachusetts Governor’s Task Force on Public Integrity, a bi-partisan committee that led to landmark legislation overhauling the state ethics, lobbying, and campaign finance laws.
 Mr. Clements graduated from Dartmouth College (cum laude) and Cornell Law School (summa cum laude).
 Back to top.

 Greg Moore, Director

 Before graduating from the Kennedy School of Government, Stephanie served as the Executive Director of the College Democrats of America at the Democratic National Committee.
 In that capacity, she also served as the advisor to the DNC Chairman on Youth Outreach.
-In 2000 and 2002, Stephanie was the Democratic nominee for the US House of Representatives from Connecticut’s Fourth Congressional District.
+In 2000 and 2002, Ms. Sanchez was the Democratic nominee for the US House of Representatives from Connecticut’s Fourth Congressional District.

 She grew up in Greenwich, Connecticut, and served as president of the Connecticut Young Democrats.
 Prior to running for Congress, Stephanie served as a Selectwoman in Greenwich from 1997 to 1999.
-Stephanie attended Phillips Academy Andover and following a year abroad at Cambridge University in England, graduated from Brown University.
+Ms. Sanchez attended Phillips Academy Andover and following a year abroad at Cambridge University in England, graduated from Brown University.
 Back to top.